skotak2/Seq2Seq-Machine-Translation-Model-Kannada-to-English/README.md

 ## RESULTS
-The deployed model can be accessed from any python development tool like Jupyter Notebook or Spyder.
-As the data used for the model development was much smaller than the training data for Google translate, we were not able to achieve that level of accuracy.
-However, the deployed model can be improved upon and made perfect by adding advanced techniques like attention.
+The deployed model can be accessed from the url from any system to translate kannada sentences to english.

 ## REFERENCES
 * https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html